Elevators & Amusement Rides

 About Elevator & Amusement Rides

-The Elevators and Amusement Section regulates two of the safest modes of transportation that exist today: elevators and amusement rides.
-As with any mechanical device, accidents do occur, and yet the safety record for these devices makes an accident seem spectacular.
-It's been estimated that 275 million people travel 95,000 miles everyday by elevator.
+The Elevators and Amusement Ride Safety Section regulates two of the safest modes of transportation that exist today: elevators and amusement rides.
+As with any mechanical device, accidents can occur.
+However, the safety requirements for these devices are robust and accidents infrequent.
+It's been estimated that 275 million people travel 95,000 miles every day by elevator.

 The amusement inspectors perform approximately 900 amusement device inspections annually.

 - General Amusement Ride Safety Tips